How to Build A Wood Fence

 This begins with creating the layout where your fence will be by marking the boundary of your property.
 This is a good time, if you haven’t already, to communicate your plan with your neighbors to make sure there will not be any arguments over where the property lines are.
 If there are, you can check with a land registry service.

-After you have the property lines established you can stark marking the fence line with your stakes.
+After you have the property lines established you can start marking the fence line with your stakes.
 Be sure that you make a straight line here and stake out the corners of the plot.
 Once you have the corners staked out, tie a string around each stake using a square to ensure that the stakes are level and the corners are at 90 degree angles.

 This is the part of the process of building a wood fence where it pays off to take your time and carefully check your markings and measurements.
 Anything that is off now will be much harder to correct later.